apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 ![image alt text](./media/image_11.png)

 9. Select **Pass through (none)** for the authorization in order to choose not to apply any security policy for the proxy.
 Click Next.

 ![image alt text](./media/image_12.jpg)

 10. Go with the **default Virtual Host** configuration.

 ![image alt text](./media/image_13.jpg)

 11. Ensure that only the **test** environment is selected to deploy to and click **Build and Deploy**

 ![image alt text](./media/image_14.jpg)

 12. Once the API proxy is built and deployed **click** the link to view your proxy in the proxy editor.

 ![image alt text](./media/image_15.png)

 13. *Congratulations!* ...You have now built a reverse proxy for an existing backend service.
-You should see the proxy **Overview** screen
+You should see the proxy **Overview** screen.

 ![image alt text](./media/image_16.png)